xizhonghua/GreenDC-Summary/file/task-aware.md

 - [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md)

 ### Definition
-- Task-aware workloads: [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md) define a task as the unit of work for an application that can be linked to a waiting user.
+- Task-aware workloads: [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md) defines a task as the unit of work for an application that can be linked to a waiting user.
   - Completition time: It is an important matric as it directly impacts user satisfication.

 |Fig: Common workflows in data center|